Downtown Lafayette Historic District: History

 Lafayette was settled here, because of the nearness of the Wabash River.
 William Digby platted the town in 1825.
 The boundaries were the river on the west, Sixth Street on the east, with North Street and South Street creating the north and south edges.
 Development followed along with the advances in transportation.

 The first period of expansion began with the construction of a log courthouse in 1829.
 The second period of expansion began in 1843 with the arrival of the Wabash and Erie Canal, connecting the county with Toledo and markets on the east coast.
 The courthouse was replaced with a brick building and Fifth Street was widened to create an open market.

-Within a decade, the railroads arrive din town and the third period of expansion began.
+Within a decade, the railroads arrived in town and the third period of expansion began.
 The Lafayette & Indianapolis Railroad was the first railroad to arrive in Lafayette in 1852.
 In 1853, the New Albany and Salem Railroad, later called the Monon Railroad that arrived, following Fifth Street.
 The following year, 1854, the Wabash Line cut across the southeast corner of the city, crossing Main Street at Eleventh.